When it comes to Christmas, lots of kids have the same request: "I would love some new skates!"

 P.S.
 Wheels can and do wear out over time and they can be easily replaced.

 Not all skates come in all colours, in fact many skates (especially inlines) are made in plain black with a small pop of colour so that people can accessorise with fancy laces or socks.

-When buying them as a gift it is usually a good idea to stick to neutral colours.
 They can always jazz them up later with sparkly glitter laces or similar.